digitalrightswatch/digitalrightswatch.org.au/content/blog/2021-09-03-august-2021-roundup.md

 You may have seen that Apple recently made an announcement it will be installing surveillance software to monitor images uploaded to iCloud and photos sent via iMessage, side-stepping encryption.
 The new feature is supposed to protect children and reduce the spread of child sexual abuse material (CSAM), but it will create new risks for children, and undermine privacy and security for everyone.

-Once the new functionality (a hash scan for photos) is built into Apple products, there is little to prevent governments around the world from compelling Apple to use this capability to scan for other kinds of images that they find objectionable. **We’ve already seen governments turn surveillance against activists, human rights lawyers, civil society, and journalists.** This technology will make it even easier.<figure class="wp-block-gallery columns-3 is-cropped wp-block-gallery-14 is-layout-flex wp-block-gallery-is-layout-flex">
+Once the new functionality (a hash scan for photos) is built into Apple products, there is little to prevent governments around the world from compelling Apple to use this capability to scan for other kinds of images that they find objectionable. **We've already seen governments turn surveillance against activists, human rights lawyers, civil society, and journalists.** This technology will make it even easier.<figure class="wp-block-gallery columns-3 is-cropped wp-block-gallery-14 is-layout-flex wp-block-gallery-is-layout-flex">

 <ul class="blocks-gallery-grid">
   <li class="blocks-gallery-item">